 However, if you want to get the spelling right, you can simply remember that the order in the alphabet must be observed: SSHARPENTIEFE.
 So first an S and then a T. That way I can certainly memorize it.

 The meaning of the individual words should be clear: “Sharpness” stands for the clear depiction of an object or motif, and “Depth” refers to the spatial expansion of the photograph - the Z-axis in the photo, so to speak.
 The depth of field describes whether and how sharp or unsharp certain depths are.
 This should be known from macro, portrait, tilt-shift effect and bokeh photography, because they play with blurring.

-With regard to the sharpness of the background, the following applies:
+The following applies with regard to the sharpness of the background:

 Help from the AI: "AI Structure" in Luminar 4

-A high depth of field - or colloquially, depth of field - is used, for example, for a landscape, panorama or other photograph in which the entire image content is important.
-A blurring in the image depth is used as a stylistic device when an object is to be highlighted in the foreground and / or the image background would be too distracting in full sharpness.
+A high depth of field - or colloquially depth of field - is used, for example, in a landscape shot, a panorama or any other photograph in which the entire image content is important.
+A blur in the image depth is used as a stylistic device when an object in the foreground is to be emphasized and/or the image background would be too distracting in full focus.